-ETPNav \cite{an2024etpnav} is a strong baseline for VLNCE task.
-Figure~\ref{fig:method}(c) provides a reference to better understand the internal structure and processing flow of ETPNav.
-Following the panoramic VLNCE setting \cite{an2024etpnav,hong2022bridging}, at each step $t$, the agent receives panoramic RGB-D observations $O_t = \{O_t^{\text{rgb}}, O_t^{\text{d}}\}$, consisting of 12 RGB and 12 depth images captured at 12 equally spaced heading angles (i.e., $0^\circ$, $30^\circ$, ..., $330^\circ$).
-In addition, the agent is provided with a natural language instruction $W$.
+We build on ETPNav \cite{an2024etpnav}, a strong panoramic VLNCE baseline.
+At each step $t$, the agent receives a natural language instruction and panoramic RGB-D observations $O_t = \{O_t^{\text{rgb}}, O_t^{\text{d}}\}$ consisting of 12 RGB and 12 depth views captured at equally spaced $30^\circ$ intervals.
+As illustrated in Fig.~\ref{fig:method}(c), ETPNav predicts navigable waypoint candidates from the panoramic inputs, incrementally builds a local topological map, fuses instruction embeddings with graph representations through cross-modal graph attention, and finally selects the next navigation target.
+For details of the full architecture, we refer readers to \cite{an2024etpnav}.

-\textbf{Waypoint Prediction and Topological Mapping.} The agent predicts nearby navigable waypoints based on the current panoramic observation.
-A waypoint predictor $f_{\text{wp}}$ \cite{an2024etpnav,hong2022bridging,wang2024lookahead-vlnnerf,an2022bevbert} takes depth and RGB features as input and produces a dense heatmap $S_t$:

-where $S_t \in \mathbb{R}^{M \times N}$, with $M=120$ discretized angles (at 3° intervals) and $N=12$ discretized distances (from 0.25m to 3.00m at 0.25m intervals) following the design from \cite{an2024etpnav,hong2022bridging}.
-Waypoints $\Delta P_w = \{\Delta p_{w,i}\}_{i=1}^{K}$ are sampled from $S_t$ using non-maximum suppression (NMS), where each $\Delta p_{w,i}$ denotes a relative pose to the agent.
-A local topological map $G_t = (N_t, E_t)$ is dynamically updated, where $N_t$ are the nodes representing visited and candidate waypoints, and $E_t$ defines their connectivity.
-Newly predicted waypoints are added as new nodes.

-\textbf{Cross-Modal Graph Encoding.} The instruction $W$ is encoded into text embeddings $W_c$ using an LXMERT text encoder \cite{tan2019lxmert}.
-The set of node features $X$ and the instruction embeddings $W_c$ are jointly processed through a Cross-Modal Graph Attention (CMGA) module, implemented as a multi-head cross-attention layer (MHSA) \cite{vaswani2017attention}:

-where $Q$, $K$, and $V$ denote the query, key, and value inputs respectively, following standard transformer attention terminology.
-The output $\tilde{n}_i$ represents the cross-modal node embeddings after graph-aware interaction.

-\textbf{Goal Prediction.} Finally, a feed-forward network (FFN) \cite{vaswani2017attention} predicts a goal score for each node based on its cross-modal embedding:

-where the agent selects the node with the highest score as its next navigation goal.
-The navigation loss $\mathcal{L}_{\text{nav}}$ is a cross-entropy loss between the ground-truth actions and agent’s predictions \cite{hong2022bridging,an2024etpnav}.
-For brevity, we describe only the core components of ETPNav relevant to our method.
-Please refer to \cite{an2024etpnav} for a complete description of the full system.

-\subsection{View-invariant representation learning}
+\subsection{View-invariant Representation Learning}

-In VLN tasks, policies trained under a fixed camera configuration often struggle to generalize when the viewpoint varies during deployment.
-This sensitivity arises from the view-dependent nature of the learned representations.
-To address this issue, we introduce a contrastive learning objective that encourages viewpoint-invariant features, promoting consistency across standard and varied observations.
-Unlike typical pre-training approaches, our contrastive objective is integrated into the navigation model and jointly optimized with the downstream task.
+Policies trained under a fixed camera configuration often fail to generalize when the viewpoint changes.
+To address this, we introduce a contrastive learning objective that encourages learning of viewpoint-invariant features and integrates directly into the navigation model.

 Given a panoramic RGB-D observation $O_t$ at time step $t$, we generate two views of the scene: a standard viewpoint $O_t^{\text{std}}$ and a varied viewpoint $O_t^{\text{var}}$, created by randomly shifting the camera height and angle.
 Both views are encoded by a shared visual encoder $f_{\text{enc}}(\cdot)$.